mayadata-io/culture/PLEDGE.md

 35. Satbir Singh, signed the pledge on 05-Mar-2018.
 36. Debjani Sarkar, signed the pledge on 07-Mar-2018
 37. Atul Abhishek,signed the pledge on 07-Mar-2018.
+38. Niti Suryawanshi, signed the pledge on 07-Mar-18